-Andre El-Amir has been serving Syracuse students for over 25 years, but he’s been a member of the community for far longer.
+Andre El-Amir has been serving Syracuse students for over 25 years with his Syracuse University apartments, but he’s been a member of the community for far longer.

 El-Amir’s family emigrated from Syria when he was a child in 1970.
 He grew up on Lancaster Avenue and hasn’t strayed far since.
 Growing up in the shadow of Syracuse University, he learned skills from his carpenter father that would pay off a great deal later in life.
 El-Amir purchased his first house in 1989 and was able to kickstart his housing business ten years later.
 His biggest asset in the student housing business is the knowledge and ability to keep his properties well-maintained.

 “I get a lot of referrals because from my current tenants, and I pride myself on my reputation,” he said recently in a conversation with Rent College Pads.
 “I don’t ignore issues.
 I take care of them.
 I don’t get a lot of problems at all anymore, not as much as when I first started because everything has been renovated.
 All of the porches have been knocked down and rebuilt, all appliances are new, plumbing has been updated, electrical is all new.”